ElmerCSC/elmerfem/elmerice/Solvers/Documentation/HydrologyEPL.md

   Name = "Glacier snout"
   Target Boundaries = 5

 !
-Take care to choose a value bellow or equals to the upper 1 limit of the water head
+Take care to choose a value below or equals to the upper 1 limit of the water head

   EPLHead = variable coordinate 3, depth